Tom-Camp/kringlebot/README.md

 one person.
 For years we drew names out of hat, but now we are scattered across the country and married.
 The Kringlebot is a Python script that associates Kris Kringles with the person to whom they will be giving a gift.
-It will generate a json file with the Kringle and recipient for every year so that there will be a historical record and so Kringles won't have the same recipients two years in a row.
-It can also be configured so that spouses won't get their spouse because, I assume, they are already getting something spectacular for them.
+It will generate a JSON file with the Kringle and recipient for every year so that there will be a historical record and so Kringles won't have the same recipients two years in a row.
+It can also be configured so that spouses won't get their spouse because, I assume, they are already getting them something spectacular.

 ## Installation
 The Kringlebot is designed to be run in a terminal.
 There is no installation